alexnitta/woodshed/README.md

 To use such a workflow while developing several packages at once which depend on each other, you would have to run a process for each package that watches for changes in the `src` folder and transpiles them to JavaScript (and the various type definitions and sourcemaps).
 This is possible with either the `tsc` CLI (for pure TypeScript) or Webpack (when importing other file types like CSS or images).
 Each package would have its own `start` script which would watch for changes and transpile the TypeScript source into JavaScript within that package.

-This workflow breaks down when running a local dev server like `webpack-dev-server` to run the root application.
-You run into race conditions and intermittent crashes that are very hard to debug - not to mention terrible performance from all these running build processes.
+This workflow breaks down when running a local dev server like `webpack-dev-server` to run the top-level application.
+You run into race conditions and intermittent crashes that are very hard to debug - not to mention poor performance from all these running build processes.
 TypeScript has a feature called Project References which is intended to solve this problem for pure TypeScript projects with several interdependent packages.
 However, this isn't a solution when you need to use Webpack because you import stylesheets or images in your TypeScript.
 There is a Webpack loader for TypeScript called `ts-loader` which supports project references, but you still are stuck with the fact that each dependency package is bundled into a single JS file, which kills a lot of the benefit of hot module reloading in Webpack.

 To avoid all these issues, this boilerplate uses a different approach.
-There is no `build` script set up for the dependency packages because we do not intend to publish them individually.
-They exist only to share code between our various top-level applications.
+There is no `build` script set up for the lower-level packages because we do not intend to publish them individually.
+They exist only to share code within the monorepo.
 Instead, we are using `babel-loader` in the top-level package to resolve the imports for each dependency.
 In the `web-cra` package, this is accomplished by using [react-app-rewired](https://github.com/timarney/react-app-rewired) and [customize-cra](https://github.com/arackaf/customize-cra) to override the Webpack configuration provided by [Create React App](https://github.com/facebook/create-react-app).
 In the `web-next` package, this is accomplished by using [next-transpile-modules](https://github.com/kutlugsahin/next-transpile-modules) in the NextJS config file.

 ### How to know it's working